2i2c-org/2i2c-org.github.io/content/home/about/about.md

 # See https://sourcethemes.com/academic/docs/get-started/#introduce-yourself
 +++

-2i2c is a non-profit organization with a mission to facilitate interactive computing in science and education.
-It has the following core goals:
+2i2c is a non-profit organization with a dual mission:

-* provide hosted cloud services for interactive computing with Jupyter and the data science software ecosystem.
+- Support data workflows in research and education through infrastructure for interactive computing.
-* collaborate with researchers and educators using expertise in infrastructure and tools in interactive computing.
+- Support open tools and communities that underlie this infrastructure.

-* build and support open source tools and communities in this ecosystem.
+It accomplishes this mission by providing hosted cloud services for interactive computing with Jupyter and the data science software ecosystem, by collaborating with researchers and educators to leverage and tailor this infrastructure for specific use-cases, and by providing support for open source tools and communities in this ecosystem.

 [2i2c's founding team](/about) has years of experience in [infrastructure for interactive computing](/infrastructure) in research and education,